jarmokivekas/tuamk-thesis/doc/main.md

 ## IQ Imbalance

-The analog RF-front in the USRP is an IQ receiver.
+The analog RF front-end in the USRP is an IQ receiver.
 An ideal IQ receiver has two identical signal paths after the mixing stage, one for the in-phase (I) signal, and the other for the quadrature (Q) signal.
 In practice, the signal paths have slight differences that are inherent to the manufacturing process of electronic circuits, which create IQ imbalance.
 Propagation delays in each signal path can cause the I and Q signals to not reach the sampling ADCs at the same time, making the phase-offset of the sampled signal something other than 90 degrees.